tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/iperf2.md

 - Avoid launching multiple iperf2 instances simultaneously.

-    Due to the particularity of RTOS, do not start two iperf2 in the same OpenVela instance at the same time, otherwise you may cause problems such as crashes.
+    Due to the particularity of RTOS, do not start two iperf2 in the same openvela instance at the same time, otherwise you may cause problems such as crashes.

 - Termination of the background startup process: